open-risk/OpenCPM-Architecture/REST mockup/README.md

 A RESTful approach:

-1. A server with pyoo that accesses calc workbooks in libreoffice - here python 3 and libreoffice most recent beta are required.
+1. A server with pyoo that accesses calc workbooks in libreoffice - here python 3 and libreoffice 4.3 are required.
 Problems with opening multiple instances of LibreOffice Calc.

 2. REST server with OData support, pyslet seems to be the option - has to run python 2.7.
 A tutorial is here http://qtimigration.googlecode.com/svn/ ... ample.html.
 In-memory will do for now.
 The example data does not load properly.